Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 6/06 Chapter - Oracles.md

 However, use caution with this technique.
 Too many questions and too many rolls makes your session feel like an exercise in randomness.
 Lead with your instincts.
 Leverage the oracles to fill in the gaps.
 Keep it moving.

->You use the [[Character Goal]] oracle (page 182) to identify an NPC’s primary motivation.
+>You use the [[Character Goal]] oracle to identify an NPC’s primary motivation.
 The answer is “Avenge a wrong.”
 You don’t have any immediate ideas on how this relates to this character, so you roll on the [[Theme]] table for more detail.
 “Land”, the oracle answers.
 You decide the NPC’s home and farm was taken by a rival.
 This is the wrong she seeks to put right.

 ### Oracle Tables and Matches
 Matches don’t have special significance when rolling on these oracle tables.
 They can be ignored.